Loading

 Where can I check my engine type?

-• Look for a sticker or plate on the engine block or near the front of the engine.
+• Inspect the Engine Block: Look for a label or stamp on the engine block that indicates the engine type.
+This information is often located on the front or side of the engine.

 How to tell if engine is V6 or V8?